spacecatpixel/lokidocs/docs/Lokinet/Guides/LokinetIRC.md

 # Hosting a SNApp
 ## 1. Downloading an IRC client

-For this guide we will be downloading and using the `konversation` IRC client.
+For this guide, we will be downloading and using the `konversation` IRC client.

 Go into `Ubuntu Software` application and search for `konversation`.